iand/gocookbook/readme.md

 # Where do the recipes come from?

 Some of the recipes have their origins in threads on the Go Nuts mailing list [go-nuts](https://groups.google.com/forum/#!forum/golang-nuts).
-Others are distilled from existing open source code or the Go source code.
+Others are distilled from existing open source code, the Go source code and sources such as the [Go Wiki](http://code.google.com/p/go-wiki/).

 # Can I reuse the recipes?